Nantiee/mon-savon-local/README.md

 ### 📏 ESlint & Stylelint
 All code in any code-base should look like a single person typed it, even when many people are contributing to it.
-That's why ESlint & Stylelint are setup with **strong rules** to enforce a standard coding style for all.
+That's why ESlint & Stylelint are set up with **strong rules** to enforce a standard coding style for all.

 ESlint and stylelint find and fix your code but also ensure a standard coding style is applied.